Skip to main content

 Overview

-The state pension is taxable.
+The state pension is taxable income.
 However, you receive your state pension gross, with no tax taken off.

 If your income, including your state pension, is less than your tax-free allowances, you probably do not need to pay any tax at all.
 But if your total taxable income, including your state pension and any other pensions as well as other sources such as earnings, is more than your tax-free allowances you may need to pay some tax.

 The state pension is taxed on an accruals basis.
-This means that the amount which is taxable might not be exactly the same as the amount received.
+This means that the amount which is taxable might not be exactly the same as the amount received during the tax year.
 This is explained under the heading below: Taxable state pension payments.

 Note: you do not get a form P60 after the end of each tax year for your state pension, so you must keep your own records of your state pension income.